rtCamp/docs.rtcamp.com/rtbiz/helpdesk/staff/reports.md

 ii.
 Click on Ticket Author name to check the tickets connected with that Author

-Mouseover Ticket Author
+a) Mouseover Ticket Author- As in screenshot  below, there is a cursor next to ticket author Thomas Lewis in the first row.

 ![click_on_ticket_author](https://cloud.githubusercontent.com/assets/8191145/6576322/5aa351b0-c75c-11e4-8abc-40a47401bf0e.png)

-Clicking Ticket Author
+b) Click  Ticket Author - This will display all the tickets associated with that ticket author.

 ![clicking_on_ticket_author](https://cloud.githubusercontent.com/assets/8191145/6575656/bf7c8b52-c756-11e4-842d-bfb5b314d74e.png)

-ii.
+iii.
 Can click on the Assignee to see all the tickets where Assignee is involved

-Mouseover Assignee
+a) Mouseover Assignee - As in screenshot  below, there is a cursor next to Assignee Sumeet in the first row.

 ![click_on_assignee](https://cloud.githubusercontent.com/assets/8191145/6576227/9cbc0d5e-c75b-11e4-9e3c-2209c1f6a31f.png)

-Clicking on Assignee's name
+b) Click on Assignee's name - This will display all the tickets associated with that assignee.

 ![clicking_on_assignee](https://cloud.githubusercontent.com/assets/8191145/6576411/0bc30ea4-c75d-11e4-8127-3e6abcdfb3d0.png)